Content Marketing Takeaway: Essena O’Neill

-Your need to put into the hours and money to get your copy, design and image right.
+- You need to put into the hours and money to get your copy, design, and image right.
 It’s no small feat!
 It requires planning and execution.

-Social media, at the end of the day, is a business just like traditional main stream media!
-It needs to be treated it like a business.
+- Social media, at the end of the day, is a business just like traditional mainstream media!
+It needs to be treated like a business.

 Although she felt her photos serve no real purpose, her dedication to her photos makes me re-evaluate what I need to put into my own content creation efforts.